Last edited by:

 Photo: Public dock photo by Dennis Harris

 The town provides a public dock for visiting dinghy access, and at the “T” end of the floats, there is also room for several recreational boats to tie up with 9 feet at low.
 This boat tie-up is limited to a two-hour visit — enforced but casually.
 It is located west of the Isle au Haut ferry dock and directly in front of the Stonecutters Kitchen Restaurant.
 At the town dock, there are restrooms but no trash dumpsters.
-Just a few yards inland on Main Street is the popular Stonington Ice Cream Company, a takeout-only vendor of locally made ice creams, sandwiches, and lobster rolls.
+44 North is a very popular coffee roaster just across Main street from the dinghy dock.
+It has excellent coffee and pastries set in an old-timey setting.

 Photo: Courtesy of Harbor View Store